Who is Senyt-menu?

 I was granted Shemsu-Ankh status later on in 2001, which is a "senior member" category for those who have maintained a commitment to the House of Netjer for at least two years following their divination and decision to become Shemsu.

-My hands are washed by the Nisut Hekatawy (foreground), assisted by Chief Priest Kai-Imakhu Antybast (to my left), as part of my w'ab consecration showing that I am "pure of hands."
+My hands are washed by Rev. Siuda (foreground) as part of my w'ab consecration showing that I am "pure of hands."

-On the evening of February 17, 2006, I was officially ordained as a priest of my spiritual Parents.
-My ordination name is Aha-ti em Nakhtsen Mereret, which means "She stands in (or for) Their loving strength.
+On the evening of February 17, 2006, I was ordained as a priest (we use the gender-neutral term for our clerics) of my Spiritual Parents.
+My ordination name is Aha-ti em Nakhtsen Mereret, which means "She stands in/for Their loving strength."
+I later resigned from the priesthood in 2012 due to pressing health and family concerns, but I still remain a Shemsu-Ankh, a senior supporting member of the House of Netjer.

-On the more secular side, I began my study of belly dancing in the early 90s and have danced with four different troupes.
+On the more secular side, I began my study of belly dancing in 1991 and have danced with several troupes.
 I occasionally teach beginning dance classes, conduct workshops and give private lessons.
-I also enjoy drumming on doumbek, ashiko and frame drums.
+I also enjoy drumming on a variety of drums including the doumbek, ashiko, djembe,

 I have found my spiritual calling in a religion that I experience every day, and not just once a week or on special holidays.
 I wish the same happiness for everyone who reads this.
 May you always be open to God’s communications—expected or otherwise!